farrukh90/helm_charts/stable/waypoint/README.md

 - **server-tls** - If true, will connect to the server over TLS.
 - **server-tls-skip-verify** - If true, will not validate TLS cert presented by the server.
 - **context-create** - Create a CLI context for this bootstrapped server.
 The context name will be the value of this flag.
 If this is an empty string, a context will not be created <br>
-Both server-tls and server-tls-skip-verify are important because we are terminating the TLS cert the server generates automatically on start up and are providing our own. <br>
 - **LoadBalancer**
 ```
 waypoint server bootstrap -server-addr=LoadBalancerIP:9701 -server-tls-skip-verify -context-create="k8s-server"